sukesh19/ai-calories-counter/README.md

 ## Disclaimer ⚠️

 [App Name] provides nutritional estimates based on AI analysis and database information.
 While we strive for accuracy, these figures are estimates.
 This app is intended for informational purposes only and is not a substitute for professional medical advice, diagnosis, or treatment.
-Always consult with a qualified healthcare provider or registered dietitian before making any decisions about your health or diet.
+Always consult with a qualified healthcare provider or registered dietitian before making any decisions about your health or diet....

 ---